juancumbeq/platzi-react-with-vite-tailwind/README.md

 }, [apiItems, searchByTitle]);
 ```

-In the Home page we render the products array but it can be the array returned by the api or the filtered items array.
-We apply logic to render one or another based on the arrays length.
+In the Home page, we render the products array, which can either be the array returned by the API or the filtered items array.
+We apply logic to render one or the other based on the length of the arrays.

 Home: